baskerville/plato/doc/BUILD.md

 #### Preliminary

-Install the appropriate [compiler toolchain](https://github.com/kobolabs/Kobo-Reader/tree/master/toolchain) (the binaries of the `bin` directory need to be in your path).
+Install the [compiler toolchain (gcc-linaro-4.9.4-2017.01)](https://releases.linaro.org/components/toolchain/binaries/4.9-2017.01/arm-linux-gnueabihf/) (the binaries of the `bin` directory need to be in your path).

 Install the required dependencies: `wget`, `curl`, `git`, `pkg-config`, `unzip`, `jq`, `patchelf`.